 - using the all important phrase, “and next time…”

 - a brief introduction to the circle process that is the main topic of the next workshop

-The third workshop will provide training in the Circle Process that has been developed by the Restorative Justice movement and other organizations working on conflict resolution and peace making.
+The third workshop will begin with a review of conflict resolution and caring communication and then provide training in the Circle Process that has been developed by the Restorative Justice movement and other organizations working on conflict resolution and peace making.
 It has been used successfully to address difficult issues, bridge differences, heal divisions and build closer communities by many towns and institutions in the Upper Valley and across the country.
 Our hope is that Strafford can become one of those towns.

-This third workshop will end by exploring the importance of forgiveness in resolving conflicts.
+This third workshop will end by emphasizing the importance of forgiveness in accepting differences and resolving conflicts.
 Archbishop Desmond Tutu wrote a book about the South African process of reconciliation after apartheid entitled “No Future Without Forgiveness.”
-He and others have written about how we can move toward forgiveness of others and ourselves, freeing us to experience greater peace and well being as individuals and a community.
-We will look at these models and skills.
+He and others have written about how we can move toward forgiveness of others and ourselves, freeing us to experience greater peace and become stronger as individuals and a community.
+We will look briefly at these models and skills.